GMP definition

 GMP means current Good Manufacturing Practices.
 In the United States, GMP shall be as defined under the rules and regulations of the FDA, as the same may be amended from time to time.

-GMP means the current Good Manufacturing Practice regulations promulgated by the FDA, published at 21 CFR Part 210 et seq., as such regulations may be amended, and such equivalent foreign regulations or standards as may be applicable with respect to bulk Active Compound or a Drug Product manufactured or sold outside the United States.
+GMP means the current Good Manufacturing Practice regulations promulgated by the FDA, published at Part 210 et seq. and Parts 600-610 of Title 21 of the United States Code of Federal Regulations, as amended from time to time, and such equivalent regulations or standards of countries outside the United States as may be applicable to activities conducted hereunder.

 GMP means the then-current good manufacturing practice standards promulgated or endorsed by the FDA as defined in 21 C.F.R.
 Parts 210 and 211, as may be amended from time to time, or any successor thereto and foreign equivalents thereof.